wa7nwp/nwp2019/19201_Ham_misc/ham_quiz.md

 # Fun Ham quiz - what we all should know

 * What is the standard non-fiction library number for Ham Radio book?
+(For fun - what's your library card number?)

 * What is the speed of light - in metric?